NJIT-WIS/mywebclass-agile-docs/documentation/templates/theme/theme_template.md

-# Theme
+"As a [user role], I want to [user story] so that [benefit].
+By [action], we can [project objective].
+This will enable us to [project outcome].
+By following [methodology/principles], we can quickly and effectively [project deliverables], setting us up for [long-term benefit]."

-The focus will be around identifying user needs.
-We need to start by identifying the needs and expectations of the users.
-Some of the methods that we can use are techniques like user interviews, surveys and user testing to get a better understanding of what our users are looking for.
-This allows us to make less mistake on initiating things and responses from the users can quickly translate into trials for further testing.
-This gives us the data that will ultimately benefit long-term wise.
-We should be ones asking the questions!
+You can fill in the placeholders with your own information to create a complete agile theme that outlines your project objectives, outcomes, and deliverables.

 # List initiatives related to this theme
 1. [Initiative](initiatives/initiative_template.md)